 Are Arrow Crabs Coral Safe?

 Generally, Arrow crabs are safe with hardy native corals and anemones.
 They will not bulldoze through the corals like big crabs often do.
-However, do not forget that they are omnivore.
+However, do not forget that they are omnivores.
 So, they may start picking at your corals if they’re not given enough food.

 To be safe, I would keep Arrow crabs under suspicion until proven innocent.
 In addition, stick to these rules and it will help you to improve the odds: